Manniacalifornica/runaway/README.md

 You just have to get to the goal and not get overtaken by the adversaries

-The file with the largest number is the most recent stable release, just download and run it
+just download and run it, it probably only works on linux though